The 4th Platoon—New Infantry NCOs for the Army

 When the NCOs graduated from the program at the end of the fighting vehicle test, many of them expressed appreciation and satisfaction with the platoon, its performance and their success in it.
 One ex-finance NCO was representative.
 He stated, “I only had the worst idea of what becoming an infantry sergeant would be like—I now believe transitioning is the best career move I could have made.
 The platoon and its operations and the operations of the company have convinced me that the infantry is a great career field.”

 The 4th platoon was “inspired desperation” by an overtaxed mechanized infantry company.
 Company leadership, rather than perceive “overload” chose instead to see opportunity.
 Inspired leadership by men like the XO, and hard work and engagement by all hands produced a very successful mission achievement.
-Perhaps 4th Platoon’s greatest contribution to the Army and its soldiers was providing the Army with 22 additional able and competent infantry NCOs.
+Perhaps 4th Platoon’s greatest contribution to the Army and its soldiers was providing the Army with 22 additional able and competent infantry NCOs and leaders.